LogtalkDotOrg/logtalk3/adapters/NOTES.md

 incompatibility with a setting for the `scratch_directory` flag other than `./`.
 This issue may or may not be fixed in the next XSB stable release.

+See the `scripts/embedding/xsb` directory for a sample shell script that can help in pre-compiling Logtalk.

 YAP 6.3.4 and later versions
 ----------------------------